xterm-inator/MikroGuard/README.md

 ## Installation on a server

 1. Install Docker on your server.
-2. Pull the MicroGuard Docker image from the Docker Hub: `docker pull ghcr.io/xterm-inator/microguard:master`
+2. Generate an app key using https://generate-random.org/laravel-key-generator and use that in following commands for APP_KEY
-3. Start the MicroGuard server using the following command:
+4. Start the MicroGuard server using the following command:
 > Please read the following before running as some action is required.
 ````bash
 docker run -d